spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/domain-and-https/centralized-domain/overview-custom-domain.md

 ## Definitions

 - Domain name (or domain for short): full name used to access a site.
-For example, `yoursitename.spheron.app` or `www.yourcustomdomain.com`
+For example, `yoursitename.spheron.app` or `www.yourdomain.com`

 - Top-level domain: last part of the domain name.
-For example, the `.com` part in `www.yourcustomdomain.com`.
+For example, the `.com` part in `www.yourdomain.com`.

-- Apex domain (also known as a root, bare, or naked domain): the `yourcustomdomain.com` part in `www.yourcustomdomain.com`.
+- Apex domain (also known as a root, bare, or naked domain): the `youdomain.com` part in `www.yourdomain.com`.

 - Subdomain: a domain that is part of a larger domain; the only domain that is not also a subdomain is the apex domain.
-For example, `www.yourcustomdomain.com` and `app.yourcustomdomain.com` are subdomains of `yourcustomdomain.com`.
+For example, `www.yourdomain.com` and `app.yourdomain.com` are subdomains of `yourdomain.com`.

-- Custom domain: a non-Spheron domain assigned to a site.
+- Domain: a non-Spheron domain assigned to a site.

-- Primary domain: Spheron term for the main custom domain assigned to a site.
+- Primary domain: Spheron term for the main domain assigned to a site.

-- Domain alias: Spheron term for additional custom domains assigned to a site.
+- Domain alias: Spheron term for additional domains assigned to a site.

 ## Default Spheron Subdomain

 We have added this new feature for providing a default subdomain for every project on our platform.
 Now every project created in an organization will have an Spheron subdomain attached to it.

-The subdomain will be like - `{subdomain}.spheron.app`, where `subdomain` is `{project-name}{random 8 digits}`
+The subdomain will be like - `{subdomain}.spheron.app`, where `subdomain` is `{project-name}-{random 8 digits}`

 The default subdomain will always be pointed to the latest deployment that happened in that project.
 It also provides a better naming convention for sharing your project previews with others.